 If your organization has not received a grant from the Foundation in the past three years, please read our Policies & Eligibility section thoroughly.
 View the Frequently Asked Questions tab to better understand what we fund.

 Step 1.
 Submit Letter of Intent

 Grant applications are available via invitation only from the Foundation.
-If you feel that you are eligible after reviewing the Policies & Eligibility section, please send our Grants Manager a letter of inquiry stating the amount sought and purpose of the grant, and nature of the organization.
+If you feel that you are eligible after reviewing the Policies & Eligibility section, please send our Grants Manager a letter of inquiry stating the amount sought and purpose of the grant, nature of the organization, and the organization’s EIN.
 You may email the Grants Manager or call with additional questions at 407.647.4322.

 Step 2.
 Complete Application